CVXSL-MC/Resources/README.md

 # Resources

-A library of Resource Packs, Mod Packs, and more.
+A library of Resource Packs, Mod Packs, and more for Minecraft Java Edition.

 ## Releases